 Engineers, marketers and product people all want to test whether or not the end-to-end “app-driven” experience is world-class.
 To that end, it’s important for app usability testing to be done with real people, on real devices to quickly identify and fix usability issues prior to app release.

 This type of testing is more art than science and requires skilled usability QA testers to facilitate tests and capture insights that mirror actual users or customers of the app.

 - Response time

+Did you know most users prefer applications that launch within two to three seconds after they’ve opened the app?
 Because usability testing is subjective, you should understand your target end-users and their preferences.
 Consider asking them to test the product themselves.

 Other best practices for usability testing include:

 - Thoughtful setup of usability test scripts and feedback questionnaires.